toriqultonu/Networking_with_Java/README.md

 # Networking_with_Java
-This is a personal project for learning some new stuff in network programming using java
+This is a personal repo for learning some new stuff in network programming using java